FortinetCloudCSE/AWS-FGT-101/content/3_modulethree/3_level2-module2/3_2_1_task.md

 3. Test the newly created VIP & policy.

-    {{% expand title = "Detailed Steps..." %}}
+    {{% expand title = "**Detailed Steps...**" %}}

 - **3.1:** Open a new browser tab on your workstation and browse to **http://**FgtClusterLoginURL****.
   - You should see a web page showing details about **Spoke1-Instance1**.
   - If NAT was disabled, **you should see your public IP** on the web page.

+  {{% notice warning %}}

+If you are unable to access the instance webpage, you may need to disconnect from your corporate VPN or change your Web Filter settings to allow access.
+An upstream proxy or web filter is blocking access.

+  {{% /notice %}}

     {{% /expand %}}

 4. Let's dig deeper to understand how all of this works.

-    {{% expand title = "Detailed Steps..." %}}
+    {{% expand title = "**Detailed Steps...**" %}}

 - **4.1:** In the FortiGate GUI navigate to **Log & Report > Forward Traffic** and you should see logs for the traffic you generated.
 - **4.2:** **Double click** a log entry to view the **Log Details**.

 {{% notice info %}}
 In the **Source section** of the log, we see the original public IP and country/region of the client.
 In the **Destination section**, we see that the original destination is the private IP of port1 of the primary FortiGate.
-This is because the public IP you navigated to is an Elastic IP (EIP) which is a 1 to 1 NAT service provided by the [AWS Internet Gateway (IGW)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
-We also see the destination NAT IP is the private IP of Spoke1-Instance1 because of the [VIP object](https://fortinetcloudcse.github.io/FGCP-in-AWS/7_usecases/71_usecase1.html) that was matched.
+This is because the public IP you navigated to is an Elastic IP (EIP) which is a 1 to 1 NAT service provided by the [**AWS Internet Gateway (IGW)**](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+We also see the destination NAT IP is the private IP of Spoke1-Instance1 because of the [**VIP object**](https://fortinetcloudcse.github.io/FGCP-in-AWS/7_usecases/71_usecase1.html) that was matched.

 In the **Application Control section** we can see details about the browser used.
 Navigate to the **Security tab** of the Log Details and you can see detailed user agent information as well.
 {{% /notice %}}